 You must recapture the deduction for cleanfuel vehicle property if the property ceases to qualify within 3 years after the date you placed it in service.
-The property will cease to qualify if it:
+The property will cease to qualify if it is changed in any of the following ways.

-- 1) Is modified so that it can no longer be propelled by a clean-burning fuel, - Ceases to be a qualified clean-fuel vehicle property (for example, by failing to meet emissions standards), or - 3) Is used - a) Predominantly outside the United States, - b) Predominantly to furnish lodging or in connection with the furnishing of lodging, - c) By certain tax-exempt organizations, or - d) By governmental units or foreign persons or entities.
+- 1) It is modified so that it can no longer be propelled by a clean-burning fuel. - 2) It ceases to be a qualified clean-fuel vehicle property (for example, by failing to meet emissions standards). - 3) It becomes nonqualifying property, defined earlier.

 Sales or other dispositions.
-If you sell or otherwise dispose of the vehicle within 3 years after the date you placed it in service and know or have reason to know that it will be used in a manner described above, you are subject to the recapture rules.
-In other sales or dispositions (including a disposition by reason of an accident or other casualty), the recapture rules do not apply.
+If you sell or otherwise dispose of the vehicle within 3 years after the date you placed it in service and know or have reason to know that it will be changed in any of the ways described above, you are subject to the recapture rules.
+In other dispositions (including a disposition by reason of an accident or other casualty), the recapture rules do not apply.

-If the vehicle was subject to depreciation, the deduction (minus any recapture) is considered depreciation when figuring the part of the gain that is ordinary income.
+If the vehicle was subject to depreciation, the deduction (minus any recapture) is considered depreciation when figuring the part of any gain from the disposition that is ordinary income.
 See Publication 544 for more information on dispositions of depreciable property.

 Recapture amount.
-Figure your recapture amount by multiplying the deduction by a recapture percentage.
-The percentages are as follows.
+Figure your recapture amount by multiplying the deduction by the following percentage.

-• 100% if the recapture date is within the first full year after the date the vehicle was placed in service.

-- 66%% if the recapture date is within the second full year after the date the vehicle was placed in service. - 331/3% if the recapture date is within the third full year after the date the vehicle was placed in service.
+- 100% if the recapture date is within the first full year after the date the vehicle was placed in service. - 662/3% if the recapture date is within the second full year after the date the vehicle was placed in service. - 331/3% if the recapture date is within the third full year after the date the vehicle was placed in service.